 - Artichoke May Support Weight Loss

 Obesity is probably the most common chronic disease in developing countries.
-It is not just something gallbladder and GI patients need to be alarmed about.
-Rather, maintaining a healthy weight should be everybody’s concern.
-If you want to achieve the ideal weight and you’re modifying your lifestyle to achieve this goal, make sure you include globe artichokes in your meal plan.
+It is not just something that gallbladder, and GI patients need to be alarmed about.
+Maintaining a healthy weight should be everybody’s concern.
+If you want to achieve the ideal weight and modify your lifestyle to achieve this goal, make sure you include globe artichokes in your meal plan.

 Artichokes are a filling food source.
-They are high in fiber and protein, yet low in calories and fat.
+They are high in fiber and protein yet low in calories and fat.
 They increase satiety, prevent cholesterol build-up, and reduce inflammation.
-All these benefits not only help you achieve your goal, but help prevent heart disease, diabetes, and other metabolic disorders at the same time.
+All these benefits help you achieve your goal and help prevent heart disease, diabetes, and other metabolic disorders at the same time.

 What is Globe Artichoke?

-Globe artichoke (Cynara cardunculus) is a plant originally cultivated in North Africa.
+Globe artichoke (Cynara cardunculus) is originally cultivated in North Africa.
 But because of its taste, nutrition, and aesthetic value, it’s easily found almost anywhere in the globe.
-In the US, the majority of globe artichokes sold in the market are grown in California and are available year-round.
+In the US, most globe artichokes sold in the market are grown in California and are available year-round.

 How do I choose a good globe artichoke?

 There are 140 different globe artichoke varieties.
-Among all these, only 40 are commercially grown and sold for human consumption.
+Only 40 are commercially grown and sold for human consumption among all these.
 The varieties are identified based on their color, size, and spine.
 And since these different kids hail from various countries, their names also sound very different.

 Globe Artichoke Nutrition Facts